Crittenden Compromise: Results

-President-elect Abraham Lincoln vehemently opposed the Crittenden compromise on grounds that he opposed any policy permitting the continued expansion of slavery.
+President-elect Abraham Lincoln publicly opposed the Crittenden compromise on grounds that he opposed any policy permitting the continued expansion of slavery.
 Both the House of Representatives and the Senate rejected Crittenden's proposal.
 It was part of a series of last-ditch efforts to provide the Southern states with sufficient reassurances to forestall their secession during the final session of Congress prior to the Lincoln administration taking office.

 The Crittenden proposals were also discussed at the Peace Conference of 1861, a meeting of more than 100 of the nation's leading politicians, held February 8–27, 1861, in Washington, D.C.
 The conference, led by former President John Tyler, was the final formal effort of the states to avert the start of war.
 There too, the Compromise proposals failed, as the provision guaranteeing slave ownership throughout all Western territories and future acquisitions again proved unpalatable.

 A February 1861 editorial in the Charleston Courier (Charleston, Missouri) summed up the mood prevalent in Southern-leaning border counties as the Crittenden proposals went down in defeat: "Men at Washington think there is no chance for peace, and indeed we can see but little, everything looks gloomy.
 The Crittenden resolutions have been voted down again and again.
 Is there any other proposition which will win, that the South can accept?
 If not—there comes war—and woe to the wives and daughters of our land; beauty will be but an incentive to crime, and plunder but pay for John Brown raids.
 Let our citizens be prepared for the worst, it may come."
 This statement by editor George Whitcomb came in response to a fiery "letter to the editor" excoriating "disunion", from US Representative John William Noell, whose district included Charleston.